3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme.md

   * b. the .git directory
   * c. the working area

-4. What command would you use to add the changes to the file "hello.rb" to the stage?
+4. What command would you use to add the changes to the file "hello.txt" to the stage?

 5. What GIT command is used to load a previous revision into the working area?